What hides behind Meteorite 411? Tue 12 May 2026

 a more remarkable feature is a complete series of radial furrows extending over the surface from the center outward.
 These are knife-like edges from one-fifth to one-tenth of a millimeter in width at the base, separated by furrows from one to two millimeters wide.
 The ridges are modified somewhat in their course by the structure... but in general pursue a rectilinear direction with a slight curve to the left.

-Sadly, Algoma's more remarkable than photographable.
+Sadly, it's more remarkable than photographable.
 Source: Meteorites; their structure, composition, and terrestrial relations, p69

-Air resistance theory doesn't have an explanation for bent edges like Algoma's
+Unfortunately, air resistance theory doesn't explain bent edges like Algoma's

 When rips can't quite pull it off.
 Source: The effect of shear strength on the ballistic response of laminated composite plates